Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Went out last night and missed leetcode; all well.

 Today I did a bfs solution problem.
 It came pretty naturally which was nice

+## Day 52: 11/16/25: Did BFS and Sort Problem Today Before Work
+Today I first tried the Minimum-Distance-between values in bfs tree.
+Was kinda nice to get it with optimal time and space complexity first try.
+I have to got to work so I will knock out more problems when I get back.